ipfs-shipyard/js-crypto-key-composer/README.md

 Supported encryption algorithms: *none*

-> ⚠️ It's recommended to use the newer PKCS8 format whenever possible because it's able to store more types of keys and support encryption.
+> ⚠️ It's recommended to use the newer PKCS8 & SPKI formats for private and public keys respectively because they are able to store more types of keys.
+Moreover, PKCS8 keys may be encrypted.
 </details>

 <details><summary><strong>raw-pem (public & private)</strong></summary>